Denperidge/html5-boilerplate/README.md

 - Favicon in folder

   Although it is unorthodox, I placed my favicon in a folder, since I like to keep my files a bit organized.
 The only bug this causes is non-html links not rendering the favicon, however, this can be fixed with a simple redirect.

+- Modernizr removal

+  I'll be using Modernizr in certain projects that require special features.
+However, since this template will be used in some low-key sites (for example, a simple introduction page), loading Modernizr by default will be overkill.